pnp/sp-dev-fx-webparts/samples/react-real-time/README.md

     </p>

 7. Go back to your list and add initial items in the list.
-8. In your SharePoint site, [upload the workbench.aspx page](https://dev.office.com/sharepoint/docs/spfx/set-up-your-developer-tenant) in the *Documents* library and add the *"RealTimeNewsFeed"* Web Part to your page.
+8. In your SharePoint site, [upload the workbench.aspx page](https://dev.office.com/sharepoint/docs/spfx/set-up-your-developer-tenant) in the *Documents* library and make sure the `gulp serve` cmd is running.
+Then, add the *"RealTimeNewsFeed"* Web Part in your page.
 You should see newly created items.

     <p align="center">
         <img width="400" src="./assets/spfx-initial.png"/>